nuxeo/nuxeo-drive/README.rst

 You can start the ``Nuxeo Drive`` program from the "Start..." menu.

-All the necessary dependencies (such as the Python interpreter and the QT / PySide for the client side user interface) are included in this folder and should not impact any alternative version possibly already installed on your computer.
+All the necessary dependencies (such as the Python interpreter and the QT / PyQt for the client side user interface) are included in this folder and should not impact any alternative version possibly already installed on your computer.